edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

-made, Python-dev's policy is to prefer and expect that, wherever possible, a mechanism for backward compatibility be provided for future versions after the breaking change is adopted by default, in addition to any mechanisms for forward compatibility such as the future_statement.
+made, Python-dev's policy is to prefer and expect that, wherever possible, a mechanism for backward compatibility be provided for future versions after the breaking change is adopted by default, in addition to any mechanisms proposed for forward compatibility such as new future_statements.

 1b.
 PEP 387, "Backwards Compatibility Policy" (if accepted) be augmented with the same 6th step.